This article will help you quickly compare the best ecommerce CRM software tools that are available.

 Pardot is a native Salesforce integration.
 Salesforce can also integrate with Google Cloud, Quickbooks, Slack, MailChimp, LinkedIn, DocuSign, JIRA, HelloSign, CodeScience, Active Campaign, Dropbox, and more.

-As far as Value for Cost goes, Salesforce Pardot lost some points per our evaluation scale for being, by far, the most costly CRM solution on this list.
+As far as Value for Cost goes, this platform lost some points per our evaluation scale for being, by far, the most costly CRM solution on this list.
 Although feature-packed, this CRM tool is the only item on this list that breaks $1000 for their starter plan.
+On the other hand, Salesforce Pardot is known as being very easy to learn and use.

 Salesforce Pardot starts at $1,250/month for up to 10,000 contacts and offers a free demo.